ONRSR is an independent body corporate established under the Rail Safety National Law (South Australia) Act 2012 .

 We have respect for each other and our stakeholders.

 Our decision making is responsive and free from bias and influence.

 We persevere and apply ourselves in a conscientious manner.

 We are professional, high performing and strive for continuous improvement.

-Under Rail Safety National Law, “the ONRSR” comprises the National Rail Safety Regulator, Sue McCarrey, and non-executive member, Trish White.
+Under Rail Safety National Law, “the ONRSR” comprises the National Rail Safety Regulator, Dr Natalie Pelham, and non-executive members, Trish White and Julie-Anne Schafer.
 These appointments are made by the South Australian Transport Minister on the unanimous recommendation of the responsible ministers.

 The Executive team supports the regulator and the non-executive members to ensure the efficient and effective operation of ONRSR and the implementation of its Corporate Plan and Statement of Intent.
 It works collaboratively with industry using a co-regulatory approach to enhance rail safety in Australia.